 Or a combination of the above – basically anywhere your users and customers are accessing your site or product online can and should be UX benchmarked.

-This applies to external sites as well as internal sites or intranets, because you want to ensure your online properties are as streamlined and optimized for your internal users as they are for your customers.
+This applies to external sites as well as internal sites or improving employee intranets, because you want to ensure your online properties are as streamlined and optimized for your internal users as they are for your customers.
 Just imagine if Amazon had the same UX as your employee expenses portal? *Shudder*

 When and how often should you benchmark?